-Figure 4.25: diagrams showing approximate indoor propagation loss at 900MHz for a wall Attenuation of 0.2 & 0.5 dB/m.At 1800MHz the loss is 6dB higher, thus change the 50 to 56 in the formula
+Figure 4.25: diagrams showing approximate indoor propagation loss at 900MHz for a wall Attenuation of 0.2 & 0.5 dB/m.At 1800MHz the loss is 6dB higher.

 In the previous diagram (Figure 4.25), the total wall loss (for the estimated distance) is divided by the estimated distance to get a wall loss per meter.